ERNT-NADOR CALENDAR

 6- COMPARATIVE SYNOPSIS CHART OF LUNAR CYCLES.

-It is necessary to emphasize that all this information is purely fictitious comparisons, so that the reader can situate themselves within the story and time in which it takes place in the world of Ernt-nador, starting from a certain point in the Time of the Goddesses.
+It is important to emphasize that all this information is merely fictional comparisons, so that the reader can situate themselves within the story and the time in which it takes place in the world of Ernt-nador, starting from a specific moment in the Time of the Goddesses.